Billing Rates: General Information

 You configure a rate table with rates by performing the following general steps:

-3. On the Rate Lookup Rules (PM205000) form, you create rate sequences for each combination of rate table and rate type.
+3. On the Rate Lookup Rules (PM205000) form, you create rate sequences for each combination of rate table code and rate type.
 Each sequence defines a group of options based on which the system will select the billing rate.
 You can select any combination of the Project, Project task, Account group, Inventory item, and Employee options.
 The sequence number specified in the Sequence column in the table defines the order in which the system will search for the rate in that row (starting from the sequence with the lowest number in the table).

-For the selected rate sequence, in the table on the Rate tab, you enter rates with the date range during which the rates are effective.
-Also, on the tabs for the different types of factors that appear if they were defined in the rate sequence, you specify the factors that will define the applicability of the rates that you enter for the current rate sequence.
-Also, you specify the exact values of the billing rates with their date ranges in the Rate column on the Rate tab; the system will use these values as the @Rate parameter in the formulas of the billing and allocation rules.
+For the selected rate sequence, in the table on the Rate tab, you enter the exact values of billing rates with the date range during which the rates are effective.
+Also, on the tabs that appear for the types of factors that were defined in the rate sequence, you specify the specific factors that will define the applicability of the rates that you enter for the current rate sequence.
+These factors may include particular projects, project tasks, account groups, inventory items, and employees.
+Also, you specify the exact values of the billing rates with their date ranges in the Rate column on the Rate tab; the system will use these rates as the value of the @Rate parameter.